breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <center><a href="https://epubs.siam.org/doi/book/10.1137/1.9780898719918"><img src="../images/graph_linear_algebra.png" width="60%"/></a></center>

-Just like matrices, we can also think of a graph as a function on a state space, which carries information from one state to the next - given a state or set of states, the graph tells us which other states are reachable.
+Just like matrices, we can also think of a graph as a function, or [transition system](https://en.wikipedia.org/wiki/Transition_system), which carries information from one state to the next - given a state or set of states, the graph tells us which other states are reachable.
 Recent work in graph theory has revealed a fascinating duality between [graphs and linear algebra](https://epubs.siam.org/doi/book/10.1137/1.9780898719918), holding many important insights for dynamical processes on graphs.

 # Graphs, computationally